It's A Bonus Wonkette Happy Hour, With A Thanksgiving Chocolate Martini!

 Mounds Martini: 2 oz.
 Godiva, 1 oz Malibu Coconut Rum, 1 oz chocolate

 In summary and conclusion, drink well, drink often, and tip your bartender — donate to Wonkette at the link below!
+Tiki Underground' s blackout day is TODAY , if you're reading this and in Ohio go say hi to my friends!
 And if you'd like to buy some ingredients or bar gear from Amazon, please click on the links above, or this one!